zendesk/zendesk_api_client_rb/lib/zendesk_api/server/docs/introduction.md

   "error": "RecordInvalid"
 }
 ```

+If you see a response from a known endpoint that looks like plain text, you've probably made a syntax error in your REST call.
+This is a common response if you try to make a request to a nonexistent Zendesk instance.

 If you ever experience responses with status codes in the 500 range, Zendesk may be experiencing internal issues or having a scheduled maintenance (during which we send a `503 Service Unavailable` status code).